Back to home page

 Subject: Interviewing the Cat

 In one of Desmond Morris' films about Man he shows footage of a cat playing with a leaf.
-That cat was playing with the leaf AS IF it was a bird or a mouse.
+That cat was playing with the leaf AS IF it were a bird or a mouse.
 In that cat's BELIEVED IN IMAGININGS the leaf was a mouse or a bird.
 Dammit,that cat was DISSOCIATED or maybe it was NEO-DISSOCIATED.
 Leaf, mouse and bird were three in one (Trinity).

 Hark!
 I hear someone calling and it's Bill saying " How can you infer all that when you haven't interviewed the cat?"
 Good question Bill and one which is worth answering.
 Unfortunately this option of interviewing the cat is not open to us but what use would it be?
 How would that cat rationalise it's behaviour.
 It would only confuse the issue.